Vrrl/Nork-Town-Cars/README.md

 ## Extra Todo's:

 - [ ] System diagrams
-- [ ] Car Owner & Car edit usecases
+- [ ] Car Owner & Car edit/delete usecases
 - [ ] Flask Framework tests (idk if Flask has an test SDK as FastAPI has)